-How to Write a Compelling About Page for Your Website
+How to Write an About Page for a Website

 What to Share/What Not to Share

 Sharing your story is important, but it’s also important to respect their time and get to the point.
 This might sound harsh, but no one reads websites anymore, they scan them.
-They’re simply looking to see if they’ll like you, if you have what it takes to solve their problem, and what the next step is to work with you or make a purchase.
+They’re simply looking to see if they’ll like and trust you.
+If you have what it takes to solve their problem and share clearly, what the next step is, they are much more likely to make a purchase.
 When it comes to writing your story, think outside the box.
 What specific parts of your story will help them like, know and trust you?
 I know I keep repeating this, but everything in this section needs to point back to those 3 things.
 If it doesn’t, you may not need to include it.
 They don’t need the entire history of your company or you’re entire life story.
-It doesn’t have to be very long, the most successful about pages explain this in 3-4 paragraphs or even less.
-Some people may want to read your entire life’s story.
-If you want to include this, you can simply include a link on where they can read it more in depth.
+It doesn’t have to be very long, the most successful about pages explain this in 3-4 paragraphs or less.

 Make it Clear and Concise

 The about page isn’t just about sharing a story, it’s about encouraging the reader to take action.
 Once you’ve shared your why and what qualifies you to solve the problem, it’s time to follow up with a call to action.
-If the next steps to getting started aren't listed on your home page, or in the header, use the next section to share that.
+Use the next section to share that.
 Do they need to request a quote?
 Do they need to visit your shop?
 What’s the next step you want them to take?
 Be clear in your call to action, this will help you increase sales and decrease confusion for your reader and future client or customer!
+(I personally love having the call to action as a button in the header.
+See the request a quote button in the top right?
+See how you can scroll up and down the page and the logo, menu, and call to action button never leave your site?
+That's strategic design.
+Not for looks, but for profitability.
+So many people are so focused on their website being beautiful.
+This is an important aspect, but not the most important.)

 Bonus Points: Include a Video

 I have a client that hired a videographer to make a video that explains what they do and why they do it.
-She hears from customers all the time that browsed other sites that provide the exact same thing, but they ultimately end up working with her because the website helped them get to know her and her family.
-The website is easy to navigate, explains the next steps, and includes a video that helped attach a face and story to the brand name!
-If you don’t have the budget to hire a videographer, you can always use your phone to record a video.
+She hears from customers all the time that browsed other sites that provide the exact same thing, but they ultimately end up working with her because the website and video helped them get to know her and her family.
+(This client raises bernedoodle puppies and are very close friends of mine.
+It was a joy learning more about their buisness and designing a website that's built strategically for them!)
+The website is easy to navigate, explains the next steps, and the video helps attach a face and story to the brand name!
+If you don’t have the budget to hire a videographer, you can always use your phone to record a video too.

 Start by making a list of points that you want to share that will help them know, like, and trust you.
 Jot down some ideas and then prioritize the order in which you want to share them.
 Narrow down the topics for each paragraph and just start writing.
 This is your business and you get to decide how you want to represent yourself.
 How much are you willing to share?
 What information is really going to drive your story home?
 Brainstorm ideas, prioritize them, and start writing!